When you enjoy what you do, it can be tough to press pause for a moment.

 Motivational tip: It’s hard to stay upset when you start brisk-walking – emptying your mind of toxic thoughts and breathing in heavenly promises with each purposeful step.

 There may be days when a productive gardening marathon or brisk walk equals your exercise session.
-If you’re having challenges emotionally, about being at and working from home in this season, some time on the balcony or working in the garden can help your refresh your state of mind for the better.
+If you’re having challenges emotionally, about working from home in this season, some time on the balcony or working in the garden can help your refresh your state of mind for the better.

 Space is relative.